droglenc/NCMTH107/modules/UEDAQuant1_Prep.md

 1. List the six steps for computing the standard deviation.
 1. Approximate the standard deviation of these five numbers -- 3,5,6,5,6.
 1. Calculate the standard deviation of the five numbers in the previous item.
-1. Which measure of disperision is used with the mean?
+1. Which measure of dispersion is used with the mean?
 With the median?
 Why?
+1. What is plotted on the x- and y-axes of a histogram?
 1. How many bins or bars is ideal in a histogram?
 1. What numbers make up a boxplot?
 1. What R code is used to compute the mean, median, standard deviation, IQR, and range?
 1. What R code is used to construct a histogram?
-1. What symbols are used to represention the sample mean, population mean, sample stadard deviation, and population standard deviation?
+1. What symbols are used to represent the sample mean, population mean, sample stadard deviation, and population standard deviation?

 ----